mikedef/protobuf_client/README.md

   * Had to copy in the .pb.h .pb.c files into my include from build/protobuf_client/

 * Add tcp_client to build and unlink dependency on moos-ivp-gateway

+* Cleanup protobuf_client.h
+  * Remove includes that are no longer needed